Chronic Pain and Inequality

 The myth of feminine fragility

 An important caveat: White women are perceived as delicate.
 Black women are perceived veeery differently.
-Spoiler alert: it’s not a healthier perception.9
+Spoiler alert: it’s not a healthier perception.12

 This sexism/racism is more plausible in some cases than others, but mostly it’s just an obnoxious vestige of the more overt chauvinism of the past.
-The myth of the fragility of white women over time…
+A dramatic re-enactment of the evolution of the myth of feminine fragility:

 Olden times: “Ladies in athletics?
-Ho ho, don‘t be absurd old chap!
-The fairer sex is simply not designed for the manly arts.
-If God wanted women to play sports, he would have made them tough as old boots, but then who’d want to marry them?!”
+Ho ho, don’t be absurd old chap!
+Ladies are not designed for the manly arts.
+If God wanted the fairer sex to be sporting, He would have made them as tough as old boots.
+But then who’d want to marry them?
+Har har!”

 Today: “Women can be fine athletes, but obviously they have some more injury risk factors because of their biomechanical idiosyncracies.”

 There are some aspects of female anatomy and biology that are legitimately risk factors for certain injuries.
-Women (of any colour) will sustain more “frictional breast injuries,” for instance.
-But to the extent that this is true… men also have their own gender-specific vulnerabilities.
-I can verify that!
-Google “twisted testicular appendix,” if you dare.
+For instance, women are going to sustain more “frictional breast injuries.”13 But of course men also have vulnerabilities: Google “twisted testicular appendix,” if you dare.
+(I have personal experience with that one!)

 Some examples for further consideration…